 Maya's Pan-American Orchestra made several soundies in 1941, capturing different elements of the floor-show at New York's Havana-Madrid Nightclub.
-The Havana Madrid Show: Mamae eu quero & The Havana Madrid Show: Bahiana both feature trilling squeaky singer Yola Galli, & The Havana Madrid Show: La Camparsa, this last also included in the Castle Films three-part home-movie Tropical Serenaders (1944).
+The Havana Madrid Show: Mamae eu quero & The Havana Madrid Show: Bahiana both feature trilling squeaky singer Yola Galli, & The Havana Madrid Show: La Comparsa, this last a Latin American standard by Cuban composer Ernesto Lecuona, & also included in the Castle Films three-part home-movie Tropical Serenaders (1946).

-Mamae eu quero was also included as one-third of the Official Films home-movie Latin Tempos (1945) the other two soundies being Frenesi (1941) featuring Carlos Fernando & His Mexican Orchestra, & Conga Loca (1941) featuring Nano Rodrigo & His Orchestra.
+Mamae eu quero was included as one-third of the Official Films home-movie Latin Tempos (1946) the other two soundies being Frenesi (1941) featuring Carlos Fernando & His Mexican Orchestra with Anita Camargo & Theodore Rand; & Conga Loca (1941) featuring Nano Rodrigo & His Orchestra.

 At the instrumental break, Ramon & his gal dance in close embrace, with other couples also on the floor.